 Although resources are required to fully respond within 10 minutes, resources do not necessarily have a full 10 minutes to respond.
 PJM schedules reserve MW with the expectation that resources will start responding as soon as an event begins, but this expectation fails to consider communication delays that result from how a resource's market operation center (MOC) notifies the resource of events.
-PJM's ALL-CALL system, until recently, could take several minutes to contact market operation centers (MOCs) for cleared resources and PJM allows MOCs to notify resources manually by phone, which might take minutes more to contact those resources, which then might take minutes even more to start responding.
-Previously, PJM's ALL-CALL system itself could be a source of appreciable delay, sometimes contacting scheduled resources minutes after an event began.
+When a MOC receives PJM's ALL-CALL, it can take several minutes for the MOC to acknowledge the call and to contact the appropriate resources, which then can take minutes more to start responding.

 The MMU recommends that to minimize lag, PJM use an electronic synchronized reserve event notification process for all resources and that all resources be required to have the ability to receive and respond to the notifications.
-PJM currently has an optional inter-control room connection protocol (ICCP) signal that some control rooms use, but it was not widely used in 2023 and the first nine months of 2024.
+PJM currently has an optional intercontrol room connection protocol (ICCP) signal that some control rooms use, but it was not widely used in 2023 and 2024.
 This or another form of electronic signal should be required for all resources.
 Stakeholders approved a joint PJM/MMU proposal to implement an electronic communications and reserve deployment process on July 24, 2024.
-The new process is not required for all synchronized reserve resources.
-PJM plans to implement the electronic reserve deployment signal for some resources in December 2024.
+On December 17, 2024, PJM implemented changes to augment the SCED dispatch signal to include reserve response during reserve events.
+However, this new process is not required for all synchronized reserve resources and does not replace the ALL-CALL.
+The new process mainly benefits units that automatically respond to the dispatch signal, such as by following AGC.
+Between December 17, 2024 and the end of 2024, there were no events lasting 10 or more minutes with which to sufficiently test the augmented dispatch signal.